lainasm/terxels/README.md

 ## First impressions

 A super easy-to-use header only library to freely output pixels in an ANSI terminal.
-It's the 21st centuary which means.....
+It's the 21st century which means.....
 EACH PIXEL COMES IN 16777216 DIFFERENT COLORS!!!
 No more horrible, downright awful terminal designs where calling them antiquated would be an insult to antique programs.

 ## The problem